usefulmana/RPI-LibraryManagementSystem/docs/source/index.rst

 Face Recognition
 -------------------------

+.. automodule:: authentication.facial_recognition.facial_recognition
+   :members:

 The user can choose to use face recognition to log in instead of console-based authentication.
 At registration, the user is asked to take a picture of their face.
 This image is stored in Reception Pi and encoded using ``face_recognition`` API.
 The face encoding, in form of a numeric 1D array, is stored in database along with